Unshack/notus/README.md

 # Blue Gray Change to slate

-warn - As of Tailwind CSS v2.2, `sky` has been renamed to `sky`. warn - Update your configuration file to silence this warning.

-warn - As of Tailwind CSS v3.0, `warmGray` has been renamed to `stone`. warn - Update your configuration file to silence this warning.
+warn - As of Tailwind CSS v3.0, `WarmGray` has been renamed to `stone`. warn - Update your configuration file to silence this warning.

-warn - As of Tailwind CSS v3.0, `trueGray` has been renamed to `neutral`. warn - Update your configuration file to silence this warning.
+warn - As of Tailwind CSS v3.0, `TrueGray` has been renamed to `neutral`. warn - Update your configuration file to silence this warning.

-warn - As of Tailwind CSS v3.0, `coolGray` has been renamed to `gray`. warn - Update your configuration file to silence this warning.
+warn - As of Tailwind CSS v3.0, `CoolGray` has been renamed to `gray`. warn - Update your configuration file to silence this warning.

-warn - As of Tailwind CSS v3.0, `Blue Gray` to slate has been renamed to `slate`. warn - Update your configuration file to silence this warning.
+warn - As of Tailwind CSS v3.0, `BlueGray` has been renamed to `slate`. warn - Update your configuration file to silence this warning.